-The gamification of learning is an educational approach to motivate students to learn by using games and game elements in learning environments.
-The goal is to maximize enjoyment and engagement through capturing the interest of learners and inspiring them to continue learning (Kim, Song, Lockee, and Burton, 2018).
-CREDE system uses a combination of GBL and gamification.
-Majority of learning is done via playing games in a so called playing and testing mode of the system and all of content creation and evaluation is done via gamified interface.
+The gamification of learning is an educational approach that aims to motivate students to learn by using games and game elements in learning environments.
+The goal is to maximize enjoyment and engagement by capturing the interest of learners and inspiring them to continue learning (Kim et al., 2018).
+The CREDE system uses a combination of GBL and gamification, in that most of the learning is done via playing games (in the playing and testing modes of the system) and all of the content creation and evaluation is done via a gamified interface.

 A playground page (Figure 3) provides a training and testing interface through which child users choose which game to play.
-The game is an “invisible” test for a specific letter or letters of Hebrew alphabet.
-Each child, playing as identified user, receives a specially tailored set of letters and words.
-All the successes and mistakes are gathered and added to the database for future games and for the reports.
-All letters and words with which a user struggled in the past together with previous mistakes and knowledge about learner’s progress are taken into account during creation of data items for the next game.
+The game is an “invisible” test for a specific letter, or letters, of the Hebrew alphabet.
+Each child, playing as an identified user, receives a specially tailored set of letters and words.
+All the child’s successes and mistakes are gathered and added to the database for future games and reports.
+All the letters and words with which a user struggled in the past, together with previous mistakes and information about their progress, are taken into account in the creation of data items for the next game.

-In a grown-up mode, a parent user that contributes to the system gets points, budges, and encouragement phrases.
-For crowd-creating (collaborative creation) points are given for each item submitted to the system, and later additional points are added after item’s approval.
-Different types of budges are given to the user according to contribution done by the user.
-During crowd-rating stage (content evaluation) different encouragement phrases are given to users about agreement with other’s judgements or comparison with other content contributors.
-For example, “90% of the parents think like you” or “3 more parents found this content to be inappropriate”.
+In the grown-up mode, a parent user who contributes to the system receives points, badges, and encouragement phrases.
+For crowd-creating (collaborative creation), points are given for each item submitted to the system, with more points added later after the item is approved.
+Different types of badges are given to users according to their contributions.
+During the crowd-rating stage (content evaluation), different encouragement phrases are given to users in line with their agreement with others’ judgments or comparisons with other content contributors.
+For example, “90% of parents think like you” or “three more parents found this content to be inappropriate.”

-Autonomous System
+Autonomy of the system

-One of the requirements for the designed software was its autonomy.
-The basic idea of autonomous system is that it continues to grow and evolve without original creators.
-It also means that the software does not require management and/or maintenance.
-The initial system is designed by developers, but later the system grows and evolves using knowledge and resources supplied and approved by the crowd or other source, without any interaction with the original developers.
+One of the requirements for the designed software is autonomy.
+The basic idea of an autonomous system is that it continues to grow and evolve without the involvement of the original creators and that the software does not require management or maintenance.
+The initial system is designed by developers, but it subsequently grows and evolves using knowledge and resources supplied and approved by the crowd or other sources, without any interaction with the original developers.

-In CREDE a new content is created and uploaded by crowd (parent/teacher users).
-A new data item includes a new word, its picture, its pronunciation, its sound, some metadata (like initial and final letter of the word) and its Hebrew orthography (niqqud).
-Later this new data item is rated by a random group of other users.
-Only verified content enters CREDE extended language resources database of data items and used in future training and game-based testing.
-The same word but different picture or sound files are allowed.
-Therefore, for some word X sometimes an image A is used and sometimes a different image B (or any other image) is used.
-Sometimes some image Y can be associated with several words.
-But this multiple content option was not given to the crowd creator.
-In this case a crowd-creator will have to upload each word and its data for image I separately.
+In CREDE, a new item of content is created and uploaded by the crowd (i.e., parent/teacher users).
+A new data item includes a new word, its picture, pronunciation, sound, some metadata (such as the initial and final letters of the word), and Hebrew orthography (niqqud).
+This new data item is later rated by a group of other users selected at random.
+Only verified content enters the CREDE database of language resource items for use in future training and game-based testing.
+The same word can be used with a different picture or sound file.
+Thus, for word X, for example, sometimes image A is used and sometimes image B is used; conversely, image Y can be associated with several words.
+However, this multiple content option is not available to the crowd-creator, who instead has to upload the word and its data for each image separately.